 Dr. Sue hadn’t been an entrepreneur before.
-Lacking business experience she turned to researching how to start a small business.
+Lacking business experience she turned to research how to start a small business.
 That is where she learned of SCORE.
 She was amazed to learn that the SCORE volunteers are free, knowledgeable, and experienced.
 She joked, “You have got to be kidding me.
-You just have to make an appointment?
+Do you just have to make an appointment?

 Dr. Sue attended a SCORE workshop, How to Start a Small Business, and after a couple of initial meetings was assigned a Mentor, Chuck Rudnick.
-Though it started with inception and a business plan, Dr. Sue is now working with her SCORE mentor structuring expansion and growth, bringing in other people, and developing systems to stay organized and keep execution on track.
+Though it started with the inception and a business plan, Dr. Sue is now working with her SCORE mentor to structure expansion and growth, bring in other people, and develop systems to stay organized and keep the execution on track.

 Chuck is an honest and kind straight shooter.
 Experience is expensive, it is hard to find.
 To be able to call or email somebody and ask ‘what do you think?’ that is priceless.”